Sociology

 NCBI.GOV

-This website was beneficial for the search for relevant sources for this paper; a few most pertinent links were obtained from this site to study the public health publications in the United Kingdom.
+This website was beneficial for the search for relevant sources for this paper; a few of the most pertinent links were obtained from this site to study the public health publications in the United Kingdom.

 International Journal of Obesity